Kking927/otp-generator/README.md

 - **Vite** – Fast development server and build tool
 - **CSS3** – Custom styling with gradients, shadows, and transitions
 - **JavaScript ES6** – Modern syntax and modules

+## Skills Showcased

+---

+- React hooks (`useState` and `useEffect`) for dynamic UI
+- Form handling and conditional rendering
+- Countdown timer logic and state management
+- Styling and responsive design with CSS3
+- Modern project structure using Vite